Bayesian Optimization of Hyperparameters from Noisy Marginal Likelihood Estimates: Application to the steady-state BVAR

 \subsection{Experimental setup}

 We consider three competing optimization strategies: (I) an exhaustive grid-search, (II) Bayesian optimization with the EI acquisition function (BO-EI), and (III) our BOOP-EI algorithm.
-In each approach, we use the restrictions $\lambda_{1}\in(0,5),\lambda_{2}\in(0,1)\text{, and }\lambda_{3}\in(0,5)$.
-In the grid-search, $\lambda_{1}\text{ and }\lambda_{2}$ move in steps of 0.05 and $\lambda_{3}$ moves in steps of $0.1$, yielding in total 10000 marginal likelihood evaluations.
-For the Bayesian optimization algorithm, we set the number of evaluations to 150, and we use two random draws as initial values for the GPs.
+In each approach, we use the restrictions $\theta_{1}\in(0,5),\theta_{2}\in(0,1)\text{, and }\theta_{3}\in(0,5)$.
+In the grid-search, $\theta_{1}\text{ and }\theta_{2}$ move in steps of $0.05$ and $\theta_{3}$ moves in steps of $0.1$, yielding in total 100000 marginal likelihood evaluations.
+For the Bayesian optimization algorithm, we set the number of evaluations to 250, and we use three random draws as initial values for the GPs.

-For (I) and (II) we use in total 10000 Gibbs iterations with 2500 as a burn-in sample in each model evaluation.
-For (III) we draw 3000 Gibbs samples where we burn 2500 and use the rest to calculate the probability of improvement PI, by doing this we ensure that the estimated marginal likelihood will be approximately unbiased (see Figure \ref{MCMC_Conv} in Appendix A).
-If $\text{PI}<\alpha$ we accept the draw with relatively large standard errors, otherwise we generate a new batch (of size 200) of Gibbs samples and again check the criteria.
-As a consequence, the total number of Gibbs iterations will vary between 3000 and 10 000 in each of the 150 BO-iterations.
+For strategies (I) and (II) we use a total of 10000 Gibbs iterations with 1000 as a burn-in sample in each model evaluation.
+For (III) we first draw 1100 Gibbs samples where we discard the first 1000 as burn-in and use the rest to calculate the probability of improvement PI, to ensure that the estimated marginal likelihood will be approximately unbiased; Figure \ref{fig:Convergence-of-Chib's} shows that Chib's estimate is unbiased already after a few hundred samples.
+If $\text{PI}<\alpha$ we stop early and move on to the next BO iteration, otherwise we generate a new batch (of size 100) of Gibbs samples and again check the PI criteria.
+The total number of Gibbs iterations will therefore vary between 1100 and 10 000 in each of the 250 BOOP-iterations for the medium-sized model.
+Note that Chib's estimator uses an estimate of the parameter for the so-called reduced Gibbs sampler run.
+This point estimate should preferably have a high posterior density for efficiency reasons, see \citet{chib1995marginal}.
+The medium-sized model uses only 100 posterior samples to obtain high-density parameters for calculating Chib's log marginal likelihood, which is enough in our set-up.
+For the large model, we use $5000$ burn-in samples and $500$ simulations in the first batch, which gives between $5500$ and $10000$ MCMC iterations per evaluation point.
+The $5000$ burn-in is likely to be excessive but is used to be conservative; a small number would make BOOP even faster in comparison to regular BO.
 The application is robust to the choice of $\alpha$, as long as it is a reasonably low number, in this study we use $\alpha=0.001$.
-This means that the probability of improvement should be very low before we stop the MCMC run.
-We run method (II) and (III) ten times and report the results in Figure \ref{fig:Speed-to-Maximum} and Table \ref{tab:Max}.